DoraDestroya/General-Ledger-App/README.md

 # General Ledger Application

 A Python-based general ledger application with a graphical user interface that allows users to manage accounting transactions, view T-accounts, and maintain a general ledger.
+Made for Arkansas AI foundry Hackathon.
+Used Cursor to code and create the interface.
+Created for small business owners to have a free General Ledger that can export to financial statements.
+Used Python

 ## Features